mishurov/linux_elan1200_touchpad/README.md

 The `mirror_elan1200.c` in the directory just mirrors input events from the input device created by hid-multitouch without any modifications.
 It's my previous attempt to filter hardware reports in userspace.

 #### Option three
-The kernel module (No longer supported, the last tested kernel version: 4.17).
-Since the kernel API changes very fast, I can't do relevant updates because I don't use it.
-The solution would be conventional but it is buggy: some releases aren't triggered and so on.
-May be it is because of the incorrect assignment of tracking ids, or timer functionality.
-I don't know.
+Use the kernel module.
+Since `timer_list` works weirdly in kernel or (most probably) I use timers incorrectly, I don't use the module because of its bugginness and update the module irregularly, the latest kernel I tested it with is 5.8.

 The installation is typical as for any module installation.
 Then blacklist `hid-multitouch`.